kyverno/KDP/proposals/per_policy_webhook_configurations.md

 # Overview
 [overview]: #overview

 Configure Kyverno resource webhook configurations based on policy settings.
 With Kyverno 1.11, the webhooks are registered for selected resources (by policies) with `apiGroups`, `apiVersions` and `resources`.
-This KDP proposes to register these resources' webhooks with the fine-grained filters such as label selectors, namespace selectors and so on.
+This KDP proposes to register these resources' webhooks with the fine-grained filters via `matchConditions`.

 # Definitions
 [definitions]: #definitions